 5 key fitness elements

-The bottom line – physical fitness isn’t just about one thing.
-It's important to consider several different areas before you can really know how to get fit.
-We’re going to go through five major components of fitness: cardiovascular endurance; muscular strength; muscular endurance; flexibility; and body composition.
-Taking these all into consideration might help you to organise and execute your own well-balanced workout routine.
+Physical fitness isn’t just about one thing.
+It's important to consider all the different areas before you can really know how to get fit.
+We’re going to go through five major components of fitness that were highlighted in the fitness activity questionnaire: cardiovascular endurance; muscular strength; muscular endurance; flexibility; and body composition.
+Taking these all into consideration might help you to shape your own well-balanced workout routine.

 For adults, a normal resting heart rate ranges from 60-100 beats per minute (bpm).
-Generally, a lower resting heart rate indicates a more efficient heart function and better cardiovascular fitness.
 Outside these ranges may suggest a health issue.
 A resting heart rate below 60bpm (unless you are a professional athlete) may not necessarily be a concern – but you should watch out for symptoms like weakness, dizziness and low-level energy.
 Studies show that a high resting heart rate is associated with an increased risk of type 2 diabetes and cardiovascular incidence in diabetics.
 Given that heart disease is one of the biggest killers in the UK, boosting cardiovascular health is particularly important.